bajoriad/Blankly-Challenge/frontend_test/README.md

 # BigBoiDatabase API Documentation

-To begin, initialize a new python configuration (i.e. anaconda, venv, etc.) and install the proper dependencies.
+To begin, clone this repo.
+Initialize a new python configuration (i.e. anaconda, venv, etc.) and install the proper dependencies with `pip install -r requirements.txt`.

 Then, run ```flask run``` to begin the API.